girip11/python_learning/python3_absolute_beginners/chapter_11_1_modules.md

 # To list all the loaded modules
 print(sys.modules)
 ```

+> Built-in modules are written in C and integrated with the Python interpreter.
+Each built-in module contains resources for certain system-specific functionalities such as OS management, disk IO, etc. The standard library also contains many Python scripts (with the .py extension) containing useful utilities. - [Builtin module vs standard library modules](https://www.tutorialsteacher.com/python/python-builtin-modules)

 * Module compiled to byte code and saved in **.pyc** file to avoid recompilation.
 Bytecode is platform independent.